henry-oberholtzer/robotiko/README.md

 ### Description

 A simple program that takes a numeric input from a user, and returns an array of data replaced according to a set of parameters.
+Formatted largely with bootstrap.

-### Written In:
+### Technologies Used:

 * JavaScript
 * HTML
 * CSS
+* Bootstrap

 ### Installation and use